ARM-software/arm-trusted-firmware/docs/components/granule-protection-tables-design.rst

 The GPT initialization APIs require memory to be passed in for the tables to be constructed.
-The ``gpt_init_l0_tables`` API takes a memory address and size for building the level 0 tables and also memory for allocating the fine-grained bitlock data structure.
-The amount of memory needed for bitlock structure is controlled via ``RME_GPT_BITLOCK_BLOCK`` config which defines the block size for each bit of the the bitlock.
+The ``gpt_init_l0_tables`` API takes a memory address and size for building the level 0 tables.

 The ``gpt_init_pas_l1_tables`` API takes an address and size for building the level 1 tables which are linked from level 0 descriptors.
 The